HM Advocate v Salmond: Trial

-The trial started on 9 March 2020.
-His defence was led by Gordon Jackson with Shelagh McCall as joint senior co-counsel; the prosecution was led by Alex Prentice.
+Salmond appeared in court on 21 November and entered a plea of "not guilty".
+The trial started on 9 March 2020 with Lady Dorrian presiding.
+Salmond's defence was led by Gordon Jackson with Shelagh McCall as joint senior co-counsel; the prosecution was led by Alex Prentice.
+The women who made the allegations against Salmond included an SNP politician, a party worker, and several current and former Scottish Government civil servants, and were referred to with the pseudonyms of Women "A", "B", "C", "D", "E", "F", "G", "H", "J", and "K".

 The first witness was "Woman H", who gave an account of how Salmond allegedly tried to rape her in Bute House after a private dinner in June 2014.
 She had not mentioned this incident when she first talked to police in 2018.
 The defence suggested that she fabricated the allegations, which the witness rejected.
 A second witness present at the dinner in question gave evidence stating that "Woman H" was not even present at Bute House on the night in question.

-One witness claimed that women were banned from working alone with Salmond within the Scottish civil service.
+One witness claimed that women were banned from working alone with Salmond within the civil service in Scotland, although no corroborating evidence was presented.

-During the trial, the defence claimed that the married Mr Salmond, characterised as "touchy-feely", who admitted to sexual contact with two of the complainants, both junior to him and much younger, could act inappropriately, and led witnesses who called him "extraordinarily pugnacious" and "extremely demanding".
+During the trial, the defence claimed that the married Mr Salmond, characterised as "touchy-feely", who admitted to sexual contact with two of the complainants, could act inappropriately, and led witnesses who called him "extraordinarily pugnacious" and "extremely demanding".
+Salmond's lawyer, Gordon Jackson, claimed during the trial that "Woman A", a senior Scottish Government official, had been in contact with some of the other complainants before Salmond was charged, telling the jury, "That stinks.
+It absolutely stinks".

-On 23 March Salmond was found not guilty on 12 charges, not proven on one charge and one was withdrawn by the crown.
+After 9 days of evidence the jury deliberated for a total of 6 hours.
+On 23 March Salmond was found not guilty on twelve sexual assault charges, including one of attempted rape; and not proven on one charge of sexual assault with intent to rape.
+One charge was previously withdrawn by the crown.

-Shortly after the trial, a tape emerged apparently showing Gordon Jackson on a crowded train making negative comments and naming two of the alleged victims in the case.